isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Chinese Dance.md

 beauty of the performing arts.
-The dance team practices regularly to prepare for various competitions, including the Singapore Youth Festival (SYF) Arts Presentation, as well as performances for significant events like Speech Day and the ASEAN Federation of Engineering Organisations Mid-Term Welcome Reception.
+The dance team practices regularly to prepare for various competitions, including the Singapore Youth Festival (SYF) Arts Presentation, as well as performances for significant events like Chinese Dance Fiesta and the ASEAN Federation of Engineering Organisations Mid-Term Welcome Reception.
 Each performance allows our dancers to showcase not only their technical skills but also the passion and emotion that stem from hours of dedicated practice.</p>
 <h4><strong>Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>a) Dance Camp</p>
+<p>Dance Camp</p>
 </li>
 <li>
-<p>b) Sewing and Makeup Application Workshop</p>
+<p>Sewing and Makeup Application Workshop</p>
 </li>
 <li>
-<p>c) Dance Workshops</p>
+<p>Dance Workshops</p>
 </li>
 <li>
-<p>d) Learning Journey/Dance Experience - Attending Dance Performances</p>
+<p>Learning Journey/Dance Experience - Attending Dance Performances</p>
 </li>
 </ul>
 <h4><strong>CCA Schedule</strong></h4>